Pentagon says U.S. to make payments to families of Kunduz air strike victims

 "U.S. Forces-Afghanistan has the authority to make condolence payments and payments toward repair of the hospital.
 USFOR-A will work with those affected to determine appropriate payments.
 If necessary and appropriate, the administration will seek additional authority from the Congress," he said.

-President Barack Obama on Wednesday apologized to Medecins Sans Frontieres (MSF) for the bombing of its hospital.
+President Barack Obama on Wednesday apologised to Medecins Sans Frontieres (MSF) for the bombing of its hospital.

 The medical charity is pressing for an international commission to investigate what it calls a war crime.
 Among those killed were 12 MSF staff.